A Table Full Of Joy

 Tips and Tricks

-• If you have a favorite taco seasoning mixture that is premade you can use 2 tbs of that instead.
+• If you have a favorite taco seasoning mixture that is premade, you can use 2 tablespoon of that instead.

 • Leftovers: Refrigerate any leftovers in an airtight container for up to 5 days.